BigLogic-ca/biglogic.rgs/examples/README.md

 ### 4. High-Volume Storage (IndexedDB)
 If your application needs to store more than 10MB (the typical localStorage limit), use the **IndexedDB Plugin**.
 It allows storing Gigabytes of data asynchronously without blocking the main UI thread.

-## 🛠️ Testing Environment
-All examples are validated using Jest in a `jsdom` environment.
-Refer to `tests/jest/tests/examples_v.test.ts` for automated verify suites.